Oil protesters disrupt Texas energy port ahead of U.S. presidential debate

 “We’re in the heart of the fossil fuel industry (the largest oil export channel in the U.S.) to confront Trump & the oil industry,” one tweet said.
 “It is time to end the age of oil,” said another.

-Just one ship was waiting to enter the busiest U.S. petrochemical port, and two ships were waiting to exit the waterway, the Coast Guard said.
+“They’re the ones putting themselves at risk,” said Gonzalez, noting police are in contact with the group.
+Greenpeace said they plan to remain at the site for 24 hours.

+Two vessel arrivals and seven departures were disrupted by the protests at mid afternoon, said Steven Nerheim, director of the Coast Guard Vessel Traffic Service for Houston-Galveston.
+The service normally sees 65 ships and 378 towing vessels per day.

-The area affected by the closing is near Exxon Mobil Corp’s 560,500-barrel-per-day refinery in Baytown, which is 26 miles (42 km) east of Houston.
+The area affected by the closing is near Exxon Mobil Corp’s (XOM.N) 560,500-barrel-per-day refinery in Baytown, which is 26 miles (42 km) east of Houston.

 Operations were normal at the plant on Thursday, said Exxon spokesman Jeremy Eikenberry.
 The refinery is the fourth-largest in the United States and Exxon’s largest in the country.

-Shell said operations were stable at its Deer Park refinery on the channel.
+Shell and LyondellBasell said operations were not affected.
 Chevron declined to comment.

 All of the refineries are able to ship out motor fuels by pipeline and most have enough crude on hand to operate for several days.